mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 ---

-Testing in Android has been a pain from the beginning and there is no standard architecture setup to execute frictionless test.
+Testing in Android has been a pain from the beginning and there is no standard architecture setup to execute the frictionless test.
 As you know there is no silver bullet for all the snags.
 This piece of article covers how do you fake dependencies to your hilt-viewmodel and assert the same from fragment using espresso.

 What do we achieve here?
 1. Decoupled UI from navigation and real data source
 2. Feed fake data to our viewmodel
-3. A less flaky test sice we control the data
+3. A less flaky test since we control the data

 -or- Explained in a single picture